LiveContainer/livecontainer.github.io/docs/guides/app-settings.md

 ### Bypass AssertBarrierOnQueue

-Might prevent some games from crashing, but may cause them to be unstable.
+~~Might prevent some games from crashing, but may cause them to be unstable.~~

+This option has been removed in version 3.3.55.

 ### Force Sign